 workerman/mqtt

-MQTT is a message transmission protocol based on the client-server architecture and the publish/subscribe pattern, which has become an important part of the Internet of Things.
-Its design philosophy is lightweight, open, simple, and standardized, and easy to implement.
-These characteristics make it a good choice for many scenarios, especially for constrained environments such as machine-to-machine communication (M2M) and the Internet of Things (IoT).
+MQTT is a messaging transport protocol based on a client-server architecture with a publish/subscribe model, which has become an important part of the Internet of Things (IoT).
+Its design philosophy is lightweight, open, simple, and standardized, making it easy to implement.
+These characteristics make it a good choice for many scenarios, especially in constrained environments such as Machine-to-Machine (M2M) communication and IoT settings.

-workerman\mqtt is an asynchronous MQTT client library based on workerman, which can be used to receive or send MQTT protocol messages.
-It supports QoS 0, QoS 1, QoS 2.
-It also supports MQTT versions 3.1, 3.1.1, and 5.
+workerman\mqtt is an asynchronous MQTT client library based on Workerman, which can be used to receive or send messages using the MQTT protocol.
+It supports QoS 0, QoS 1, and QoS 2.
+It supports MQTT 3.1, 3.1.1, and 5 versions.

 https://github.com/walkor/mqtt